15. EDUCATIONAL POLICY

 At the start of each term, students are invited along with a parent/carer to attend a Target Setting appointment, where the tutor along with the student and parent/carer are able to reflect on the previous term and how targets were or were not achieved, and discuss what new targets should be set for the coming term.
 These targets are based around Emotional Intelligence as well as Academic goals and are linked with EHCP outcomes.
 It is also an opportunity for students work to be shared with parents/carers and any questions to be answered about the term ahead.

 All work students complete, including reflective journals and record workbooks are part of the evidence of their own work and learning during subjects such as Outdoor Education, PE, CDT and Project Work.
-Journals and Personal Records are a way for staff to monitor any changes in the student’s awareness of self, self-esteem, ability to recognise achievement, positive and negative attitudes.
-With the aim to make students more self-reflective and understand their own actions, achievements, ability to enjoy and socialise.
+Journals, worksheets and other evidence are a way for staff to monitor any changes in the student’s awareness of self, self-esteem, ability to recognise achievement, positive and negative attitudes with the aim to make students more self-reflective and understand their own actions, achievements, ability to enjoy and socialise.
 This evidence is a record of student’s progress and achievements across subject areas.

 Student Progress Report